LECrim Precautionary Measures Reform 2026: Art. 544 bis and What's New

 - Notification to the victim and, where applicable, registration in the VioGén System.

 The ruling can be challenged by an application for review before the investigating judge (3 days) and by appeal before the Provincial Court (5 days, Art.
 766 LECrim); either may be pursued separately or successively.
+The deadlines run in working days from service of the order: you can check the exact expiry date with our procedural deadline calculator.
 It is crucial to exhaust the ordinary route in order to preserve the possibility of an eventual constitutional appeal before the Constitutional Court for breach of fundamental rights.

 Coordination with Art.
 57 CP / Art.
 48 CP and VioGén